cncf/landscapeapp/README.md

 ## Continuous Integration and NPM Publishing

-On every commit, Netlify builds landscapeapp, clones the CNCF and LFAI repos, and builds their landscapes and verifies that their tests pass with the updated landscapeapp.
+On every commit, Netlify builds landscapeapp, clones the 10 LF repos, and builds their landscapes and verifies that their tests pass with the updated landscapeapp.
 When that succeeds, it [generates](./full_build.sh) and pushes an updated NPM module.

 ## Keeping Project Up to Date
 We have an issue #75, where we update all out packages.
 This is how an update is usually done:
 1. Create a new folder like 75-update-2019-10-16
-2. Run `ncu -u` which is same as `node-check-updates -u`, do not forget to isntall `npm install -g node-check-updates`
+2. Run `ncu -u` which is same as `npm-check-updates -u`, do not forget to install `npm install -g npm-check-updates`
 3. Run `npm install` , commit and push and make a PR
 4. Check that everything runs locally, i.e. `npm run open:src should still work well`